onthegomap/planetiler/PLANET.md

 3:21:03 INF - 	mbtiles	99GB
 ```

-Then to generate the extract for [the demo](https://onthegomap.github.io/flatmap-demo/) I ran:
+To generate the extract for [the demo](https://onthegomap.github.io/flatmap-demo/) I ran:

 ```bash
 # install node and tilelive-copy